 The time before Christmas, Advent, is a magical time in the year in many countries where symbols take over our rational thoughts and we are entranced by coloured lights, the amazing scent of pine trees and cookies fresh from the oven, music centred on hope, innocence and a brighter future where God is guiding us and saving our souls.
 A bit cheesy, perhaps, but don’t we all desire that somewhere deep inside of us?
 Some critical thinkers believe that this is the main reason we created religion.
 If there is a God out there, I am sure he/she understands and cares deeply no matter what thoughts go through our mind and wants us all to be well, every one of us, everywhere.

-This year of COVID-19 has changed the face of the world.
-Many things could be said about how people are struggling to survive at the moment, but hope has not gone.
+COVID-19 changed the face of the world.
+Many things could be said about how people are struggling to survive in the aftermath, but hope has not gone.

 Art Therapy and Christmas

 How does art therapy fit into all of this?
 Working with the unconscious brings up all the hurt of the past that seeks to find rest and healing.
 It also brings up all the hope and trust that there is someone out there who genuinely loves us, regardless of our shortcomings.
 Love beyond all.
 A forgiving heavenly father/mother earth, a loving dad and mum, who are there for you unconditionally.
 No judgment, just pure affection and acceptance.